truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 The Cloud shell :
 * is executed on a Compute Engine instance (Debian based Linux OS).
 * Data inside the Compute engine is persisted, but lost after 1hours of inactivity.
-* %Go of free persistent storage mounted as $HOME.
+* 5Go of free persistent storage mounted as $HOME.
 * Storage per user, cross project.
 * This storage does not timeout, unlike the instance itself. (only $HOME)
 * Full documentation: https://cloud.google.com/shell/docs/how-cloud-shell-works